Arash-Mahmoudian/arash-mahmoudian/README.md

 I'm Arash From United States, and I'm an RF Data Scietist maily focused on applying AI/ML in telecommunication.
 We are developing an RF oriented application where we applying analytics and automation on data streams.
 I really enjoying learning new programming langugaues techniques.
 Our main focus is to make AI/ML native to the wireless industry.
 You can also check out my linkedin profile at www.linkedin.com/in/arash-mahmoudian

 ## Education
-- Bellevue University
-Data Science
+- Bellevue University: Data Science

-Hakim Sabzevari University
-- Electronic Engineering
+- Hakim Sabzevari University: Electronic Engineering

 ## Work Experience
 - big impact 1